 Reminder: When you’re done using your hand mixer, the first thing you should do is unplug it from the wall.
 This way, there’s no risk of electrocution or hurting fingers that might inadvertently get caught in the beaters.
 Check out the best hand mixer according to our Test Kitchen.

 While build-up like this may only need to be addressed when the appliance is desperate for a deep clean, there are a few other steps to hand mixer cleaning checklist.

 It’s best to clean the beaters sooner rather than later so the batter doesn’t have a chance to adhere to them.
 If you plan on running the dishwasher soon, you can put them there, but it’s easier to soak them in warm, soapy water and wipe them off.
 Regardless, you should always eject and clean them; leaving dirty beaters in your mixer puts you at risk for permanently stuck blades.

 Have some batter-spatter?
 Just wipe down the outside of the mixer with a damp sponge or cloth, scrubbing gently to remove any stuck-on bits.
 Make sure the sponge isn’t too wet—you don’t want to send water into the motor, as this can cause the hand mixer to malfunction.

 Note: Never submerge your mixer in water.
 This can ruin the motor for good.

 You should also wipe down the cord since batter sometimes flies up and out of the mixing bowl.
 This step shouldn’t be skipped!
-It only takes a minute, and we’re believers in the one-minute rule.
+It only takes a minute.

 It doesn’t take long to properly clean your hand mixer.
 Plus, when you consistently follow these steps, your mixer will have a long and useful life during which you can even make ice cream.
 (Seriously!)